10-panel drug test

 Yes, 10-panel drug tests are regularly available for home ordering and from some retailers and medical service providers.
 At-home drug tests are urine tests that use a dipstick similar to an at-home pregnancy test that can detect accurately for illicit substances.

-While at-home 10-panel tests are reliable for detecting above the cut-off presence of substances in the system, they are not 100% verifiable.
+While at-home 10-panel tests are reliable for detecting above the cut-off presence of substances in the system, they are not 100% verifiable, and the integrity of the sample cannot be guaranteed.
 For the most accurate results, it is best to have drug tests performed by professionals in a lab or to send at-home tests away for further analysis.

 Related: Types of drug tests